hardskilled/react-native-international/README.md

 # React Native International

 Flexible internalization of your React Native project with "i18next" library.
-By default, it uses the locale of the phone, but it is possible to change the language via the changeLocale method.
 The [i18next](https://www.i18next.com/) library is used for the message format.

 ## Demo